AlmaLinux/docker-images/dh-docs/almalinux/content.md

 ## About this image

-[AlmaLinux OS](https://almalinux.org/) docker images can be use in any container platform environments.
-Best alternative to replace with `centos` images as it reaches [End of Life](https://centos.org/centos-linux-eol/).
+[AlmaLinux OS](https://almalinux.org/) images can be use with all [OCI complaint](https://opencontainers.org/) container runtime environments like docker, podman and kubernetes.
+Drop-in replacemenet to `centos` images as it reaches [End of Life](https://centos.org/centos-linux-eol/).

 ### Platform image, `latest` tag